Where’s My Refund Miami Accountants Want to Know

-Miami Accountants advise taxpayers that “Where’s My Refund” system will take 24 hours to respond
+Miami Accountants advise taxpayers that the “Where’s My Refund” system will take 24 hours to respond.

 Miami Accountants are gearing up to kick off tax filing season on January 30 and the IRS has announced a new and improved version of its refund lookup tool, “Where’s My Refund?”
 If you e-file, you can get personalized refund information within 24 hours after the IRS receives your e-filed return–or four long weeks if you mail in a paper return.
 Yes, the IRS wants you to e-file.